evrimfeyyaz/evrimfeyyaz.github.io/_posts/2018-11-28-deploying-a-rails-52-postgresql-app-on-aws-elastic-beanstalk.md

 10. Click on "Create database," this will take a while.

 ### Allowing access to the database
-In the mean time, let's add Postgres access to your security group:
+In the meantime, let's add Postgres access to your security group:

 1. Go to AWS, choose "Services -> EC2."
 2. Click on "Security Groups" on the left panel.